That Thing You Do!: Soundtrack

 The soundtrack album (released under the Playtone name in conjunction with Epic Records) was also a hit, peaking at #21 on the Billboard 200 albums chart.
 The CD artwork is a replica of the fictional Playtone label used in the movie, and the liner notes are done in a mockumentary style, as if the Wonders had been a real group and the events of the film had actually happened.
 Hanks later used the success of That Thing You Do! as a springboard to launch the actual Playtone Records label, through which the soundtracks of all his subsequent films, as well as other films such as Bring It On and television programs such as The Sopranos, were released as albums.

-Reception
+Release

 Box office

 The film grossed $25.9 million domestically and $8.7 million internationally for a total worldwide gross of $34.6 million.

 The film debuted at No. 3.

+Home media

+That Thing You Do! was first released on February 13, 1997, and March 4, 1997, on VHS by 20th Century Fox Home Entertainment.
+The film was released on Laserdisc on April 2, 1997.
+In 1998, That Thing You Do! became available in the DIVX format (as with all 20th Century Fox films), rather than DVD.
+After DIVX failed, the film was released on DVD on June 5, 2001.
+It included the featurette "The Making of That Thing You Do!", and two music videos.

+On May 8, 2007, a 2-disc Tom Hanks' Extended Edition was released, containing 39 minutes of deleted scenes, and new bonus content.
+This was followed by a Blu-ray release on April 2, 2013.

+Despite its title, the "extended" cut was actually an assembly cut, which was a first rough edit of the footage.
+Tom Hanks did not participate in its promotion and the disc contained no new footage of him.